Skip to main content

 Last update:

 When a system interrupt occurs, the cloud server is not deleted — it stops and goes into EXPIRED status.
-After an interruption, the server can be restored.
-On the server with a network boot disk all data is saved, with a local boot disk all data is deleted.
-Learn more about restore-preemptible-server.
+After the interruption, the server can be restored.
+A server with a network boot disk retains all data, while a server with a local boot disk deletes all data.
+Learn more about restoring an interrupted server.

 Suitable for fault-tolerant systems where multiple servers are used and when some of them fail, the load is redistributed to other servers: